 Three of the seven Catholic sacraments - celebrating the Eucharist Reconciliation, and Marriage - are offered in Doerr Chapel.
-All sacramental preparation included in the RCIA process (Baptism, First communion, Confirmation) and Marriage Preparation should be completed in the local parish.
-If needed, contact the Director of Campus Ministry for further information.
+All sacramental preparation included in the RCIA process (Baptism, First Communion, Confirmation) and Marriage Preparation should be completed in a local parish.
+If needed, contact the Director of Campus Ministry for more information.

-All individuals and groups are expected at all times to respect and treat these spaces as sacred.
+All individuals and groups are always expected to respect and treat these spaces as sacred.
 Furniture and furnishings should not be moved or rearranged without prior approval.
 Usage of food and drink in Doerr Chapel must be approved by the Director of Campus Ministry.